IndyAWS/2020.indycloudconf.com/README.md

 Our Netlify setup is integrated with Github.
 That means **all branches** that are pushed to Github will be built on Netlify and will be available on a unique URL.
-If you need access to the Netlify account, ask Seb.
+If you need access to the Netlify account, ask Anthony   .

 The `master` branch is the Production branch.